 - 1. Individuals and families that are experiencing homelessness with inability to successfully self-manage, for whom coordination of services would likely result in improved health outcomes and/or decreased utilization of high-cost services. - 2.
 Adults at risk for avoidable hospital or ED utilization: Adults with 5 or more emergency room visits in a six-month period that could have been avoided with appropriate outpatient care or improved treatment adherence; And/or 3 or more unplanned hospital and/or short-term skilled nursing facility stays in a six-month period that could have been avoided with appropriate outpatient care or improved treatment adherence. - 3.
 Children and Youth At Risk for Avoidable Hospital or ED Utilization: Children and youth who meet one or more of the following conditions: Three or more emergency room visits in a 12-month period that could have been avoided with appropriate outpatient care or improved treatment adherence; and/or Two or more unplanned hospital and/or short-term SNF stays in a 12-month period that could have been avoided with appropriate outpatient care or improved treatment adherence. - 4.
-Adults with Serious Mental Illness and/or Substance Use Disorders: Adults who meet the eligibility criteria for participation in or obtaining services through:

-The County Specialty Mental Health (SMH) System; AND/OR

-The Drug Medi-Cal Organization Delivery System (DMC-ODS) OR the Drug Medi-Cal (DMC) program; AND former foster youth, history of recent contacts with law enforcement related to mental health and/or substance use symptoms or associated behaviors); AND
+Adults with Serious Mental Illness and/or Substance Use Disorders: Adults who meet the eligibility criteria for participation in or obtaining services through: - The County Specialty Mental Health (SMH) System; AND/OR - The Drug Medi-Cal Organization Delivery System (DMC-ODS) OR the Drug Medi-Cal (DMC) program; AND - Are actively experiencing at least one complex social factor influencing their health (e.g., lack of access to food, lack of access to stable housing, inability to work or engage in the community, history of ACEs, former foster youth, history of recent contacts with law enforcement related to mental health and/or substance use symptoms or associated behaviors); AND